 The minimal clinically important difference (MCID) for hypophosphatasia (~31 meters) from baseline was observed at 6, 12, and 24 months6,10,11

 References: 1.
 Kishnani PS, Rockman-Greenberg C, Rauch F, et al. Five-year efficacy and safety of asfotase alfa therapy for adults and adolescents with hypophosphatasia.
 Bone.
 2019;121:149-162.
 2. STRENSIQ.
-Package insert.
+Package Insert.
 Alexion Pharmaceuticals, Inc. 3.
 Data on file.
 Alexion Pharmaceuticals, Inc. 4.
 Data on file.
 Alexion Pharmaceuticals, Inc. 5.
 Data on file.
 Alexion Pharmaceuticals, Inc. 6.
 Phillips D, Tomazos I, Moseley S, et al. Reliability and validity of the 6-minute walk test in hypophosphatasia.
 JBMR Plus.
 2019;3(6):e10131.
 7. Whyte MP, Madson KL, Phillips D, et al. Asfotase alfa therapy for children with hypophosphatasia.
 JCI Insight.
 2016;1(9):e85971.
 8. Ott SM.
 Histomorphometric measurements of bone turnover, mineralization, and volume.
 Clin J Am Soc Nephrol.
 2008;3(suppl 3):S151-S156.
 9. Recker RR, Kimmel DB, Parfitt AM, et al. Static and tetracycline-based bone histomorphometric data from 34 normal postmenopausal females.
 J Bone Miner Res.
 1988;3(2):133-144.
 10. Genest F, Rak D, Petryk A, Seefried L. Physical functional and health-related quality of life in adults treated with asfotase alfa for pediatric-onset hypophosphatasia.
 JBMR Plus.
 2020;4(9):e10395.
 11. Seefried L, Rak D, Petryk A, Genest F. Long-term effectiveness of asfotase alfa treatment in adults with pediatric-onset hypophosphatasia in routine clinical practice: Poster presented at: 22nd European Congress of Endocrinology; September 5-9, 2020; Virtual.
 12. ATS Committee on Proficiency Standards for Clinical Pulmonary Function Laboratories.
 ATS statement: guidelines for the six-minute walk test.
 Am J Respir Crit Care Med.
 2002;166(1):111-117.
 13. Data on file.
 Alexion Pharmaceuticals, Inc. 14.
 Centers for Disease Control and Prevention.
 Timed up and go (TUG).
 Accessed April 3, 2023. https://www.cdc.gov/steadi/pdf/STEADI-Assessment-TUG-508.pdf 15.
 Hinrichs T, Moschny A, Brach M, et al. Effects of an exercise programme for chronically ill and mobility-restricted elderly with structured support by the general practitioner’s practice (HOMEfit) – study protocol of a randomised controlled trial.
 Trials.
 2011;12:263.
 16. Binkley JM, Stratford PW, Lott SA, et al. The lower extremity functional scale (LEFS): scale development, measurement properties, and clinical application.
 Phys Ther.
 1999;79(4):371-383.
 17. Dingemans SA, Kleipool SC, Mulders MAM, et al. Normative data for the lower extremity functional scale (LEFS).
 Acta Orthop.
 2017;88(4):422-426.
 18. Data on file.
 Alexion Pharmaceuticals, Inc.

 Patients treated with enzyme replacement therapies have experienced life-threatening hypersensitivity reactions, including anaphylaxis.
 Anaphylaxis has occurred during the early course of enzyme replacement therapy and after extended duration of therapy.